rose-pine/rose-pine-bloom/readme.md

 ## Usage

 Start by creating a template file.
 This will look similar to your desired theme file, replacing colour values with Rosé Pine variables.
 For example, `#ebbcba` would now be `$rose`.
+Already have a theme?
+You can [create a template](#create-a-template) from an existing theme.

 ```
-$ bloom --help
+$ rose-pine-bloom --help

   🌱 Bloom - The Rosé Pine theme generator